P-adic Simpson correpondence via prismatic crystals: The Sen operator

 Let $\frakX=\Spf(R^+)$ be a small smooth $p$-adic formal scheme over $\calO_K$.
 Given a rational Hodge--Tate crystal $\bM\in \Vect((R^+)_{\Prism},\overline\calO_{\Prism}[\frac{1}{p}])$, there is an associated enhanced Higgs bundle $(H,\theta_H,\phi_H)$ by Proposition \ref{Prop-HTvsHiggs-Local}.
 The goal of this section is to prove that the linear operator $\phi_H$ is essentially the classical Sen operator in the cyclotomic case (after extending scalar).
 This result has been used in Section \ref{inverse Simpson} to prove a global version of Proposition \ref{Prop-HTvsHiggs-Local} in the $p$-inverted case and construct a global inverse Simpson functor at the same time.

-When $R^+=\calO_K$, the coincidence of the operators is our \cite[Conjecture 1.4]{MW21b}, which is proved later in \cite{Gao}.
-We will follow the strategy of Gao, i.e. use the theory of locally analytic vectors.
-For the basics of the theory of locally analytic vectors, we refer to \cite[Section 2]{BC16} and \cite[Section 2]{Gao}.
+When $R^+=\calO_K$, the coincidence of the operators is \cite[Theorem 8.2]{GMW-HT}.
+We will follow the strategy in loc.cit and use the theory of locally analytic vectors.
+For the basics of the theory of locally analytic vectors, we refer to \cite[Section 2]{BC16} and \cite[Section 6]{GMW-HT}.